 By planting the wrong variety of bamboo, you can put your whole garden at risk.
 The elegant grass can operate like a Trojan Horse, bringing an army of invasive roots, hidden just beneath the first layer of topsoil.
 But if you’re wise like a Greek hero, and select the right species of bamboo, this danger can be carefully averted.

 And risks also have rewards.
-If you plan properly and dig a trench or bury a rhizome barrier around your bamboo, you can enjoy many years of sublime beauty without having to suffer a supernatural wrath from the underworld.
+If you plan properly and dig a trench or bury a rhizome barrier around your bamboo, you can enjoy many years of sublime beauty without having to suffer supernatural wrath from the underworld.

 Let your curiosity run